 Previously, CMP, NYSEG and RG&E implemented Power Tax software to track and measure their respective deferred tax amounts.
 In connection with this change, we identified historical updates needed with deferred taxes recognized by CMP, NYSEG and RG&E and increased our deferred tax liabilities, with a corresponding increase to regulatory assets, to reflect the updated amounts calculated by the Power Tax software.
-Since 2015, the NYPSC and MPUC accepted certain adjustments to deferred taxes and associated regulatory assets for this item in recent distribution rate cases, resulting in regulatory asset balances of approximately \$142 million and \$148 million, respectively, for this item at December 31, 2021 and December 31, 2020.
+Since 2015, the NYPSC and MPUC accepted certain adjustments to deferred taxes and associated regulatory assets for this item in recent distribution rate cases, resulting in regulatory asset balances of approximately \$137 million and \$142 million, respectively, at December 31, 2022 and December 31, 2021.

 CMP began recovering its regulatory asset in 2020.
 In 2017, the NYPSC commenced an audit of the power tax regulatory assets.
-On January 11, 2018, the NYPSC issued an order opening an operations audit on NYSEG and RG&E and certain other New York utilities regarding tax accounting.
-The NYPSC audit report is expected to be completed during 2022.
+On January 11, 2018, the NYPSC issued an order opening an operations audit of NYSEG and RG&E and certain other New York utilities regarding tax accounting.
+The NYPSC audit report is expected to be completed during 2023.